 If, when the Alarm sounds, there is no sign of smoke or noise to indicate that there is a fire, it should be assumed that it is due to an actual fire and the dwelling should be evacuated immediately.
-Refer to the RFAP manuals for more details.

 Check the house carefully in case there is a small fire smouldering somewhere.